dalbay/Node.js-Tutorials/README.md

 	  return output;
 	};
 ```
-**Import** this function to the top of another module with the **```require()```** method.
+  - **Import** this function to the top of another module with the **```require()```** method.
     In the require function the dot(.) means current root folder.
-We can save this function in a const variable.
+  - Save this function in a const variable.
 Call the variable 'replaceTemplate' so we don't have to change the code for each instance it was used before.
 ```JavaScript
 	const replaceTemplate = require('./modules/replaceTemplate');
 ```